Consent

 How will personal information be protected?

-- Participant responses will be anonymous.
+- Participant responses will be kept confidential by replacing names with pseudonyms.

 Is study participation voluntary?